 Important documents relating to Part A and Part B Exams.

-FPH statement on the reciprocal arrangement between the MFPH Part A Examination and the Irish MFPHMI Part I Examination in relation to CCT.
+Reciprocal arrangement between the MFPH Part A Examination and the Irish MFPHMI Part I Examination in relation to CCT

 Cost of training